httpsb1na/csampa3/README.md

-# Marking peroid 3 Work
+# 🌟✨ Marking Period 3 Work 🌟✨
-## AP Computer Science A -- FDR High School
+## 🏫 AP Computer Science A -- FDR High School

-### In this repository:
+### 📝 In this Repository:
 - Solutions to 2024 Free Response Questions